 Limited to 8 persons (available also as a private tour)

 For most, the Amazon rainforest is just something they’ve heard about or seen in the news.
 Come experience this amazing region, with its remarkable beauty and diversity of life.
 Our tour will take you deep into the jungle, where you’ll learn about its unique flora and fauna, natural history, and the cultural traditions of its people, while gaining an understanding of the importance of protecting the remarkable biodiversity it holds.

 Day 1: Arrival at Mandari Panga

-We'll then begin a journey of about an hour and 45 minutes in land transport and another hour and a half in a motorized canoe along the Tiputini river.
+We'll then begin a journey of about 90 minutes in land transportation and another hour and a half in a motorized canoe along the Tiputini river.
 When we arrive at the camp, you will have time to get to know the facilities and settle into your tent.
 Enjoy a welcome drink; then a delicious lunch will be served in the main house.

-In the afternoon, we'll cross to the other side of the Yitsu Yacu River for a walk of approximately 2 hours.
-We'll finish the afternoon enjoying the sunset onboard our motorized canoe, and when we return to camp, a delicious dinner served by candlelight will be ready for you.
+In the afternoon, we'll cross to the other side of the Tipuitini River for a walk of approximately 2 hours in the Ceibo trail.
+We will be back at the campsite.